David Castle (musician)

 David Dean Castle (November 28, 1952 – May 8, 2019) was an American singer-songwriter and film and television composer.
+His goal was to "combine classical music values with pop's energy."

 Early years

 Castle was born in Overton, Texas, United States.
 Castle is the younger of two sons of a minister and a schoolteacher.
 His schoolteacher mother played piano, and began teaching Castle the piano at an early age.
 He moved to Hollywood, California in his early 20s, and became a staff writer for United Artists Music Publishing.
 His first credit was songwriter of "Ten to Eight" from Helen Reddy's 1975 album, No Way to Treat a Lady, which was also used as the B-side to her "Somewhere in the Night" 7-inch single.
 His first A-side was "If You Feel the Way I Do" (co-written with Graham Dee), the lead track on the Lettermen's 1975 album, The Time Is Right.

 He contributed to the ABC-TV miniseries Rich Man, Poor Man and participated in the "Great Golden Hits of the Monkees" tour in 1976.